 The second most common reason we mulch is to conserve moisture levels in our soil.
 Bare soil in summer will dry out up to 70% quicker than covered soil, and that’s not good news for plants in your garden.

-A hot day on an un-mulched garden can wreak havoc on your plants, even if you’ve watered them.
+A hot day on an un-mulched garden can wreak havoc on your plants, even if you’ve watered them with a sprinkler or retractable hose reel.
 By covering up the soil with mulch, the sun and heat has an extra layer to penetrate before getting to the moist soil around your plant roots, which can literally save your garden in summer.

 It’s really important to note here though that you can put too much mulch on your garden, and actually stop water getting into your soil.